DivineOmega/artisan-menu/README.md

 ## Features

-* Run built-in and custom Artisan command from a console GUI
+* Run built-in and custom Artisan commands from a console GUI
 * Prompts to enter required command arguments
 * Displays most recently used commands